 September 27, 2013 at 6:53pm

-Research relevance in education.
-Can you really know about what a school is teaching children who they do not know anything about?
+relevance in education.
+Can you really know about what a school is

+theory of learning for the 21st century one that lacks new theories.
 Why always search for an exceptional, ideal, or philosophical model outside of the native American examples in California?
 FOr as workers migrating to the agricultural fields, partly, but also as skilled workers, entrepreneurs, professionals who are active in traditions while participating as integral members of cosmopolitan locales of Southern Los Angeles, Oaxacans have been here and their contributions have been here.

 The study employs a classical model of American education, particularly fulfilled by American Indian children from home origins in the long-settled indigenous zones of southern Mexico, and path-breaking foundational investigation of their educational pathways.